Bitune: Leveraging Bidirectional Attention to Improve Decoder-Only LLMs: Bidirectional Instruction-Tuning

 \paragraph{Parameter Efficient Fine-tuning} Note that the components of the model, other than the key and value projections, can have their own separate sets of weights as well.
 In the case of full finetuning, this approach would require an additional set of full weights, which is impractical for large models.

-Instead, we adapt our model to use bidirectional attention by using parameter-efficient finetuning methods.
+Instead, we adapt our model using parameter-efficient finetuning methods.
 These introduce only a fraction of trainable parameters, making it viable to have two modified variants of the model within a single forward pass.
 In the default configuration of our method, we utilize the Low-Rank Adaptation (LoRA) of~\cite{hu2022lora} to adapt the model.
-However, our method is PEFT-agnostic and can also utilize different methods for updating the weights, as demonstrated in our ablations section.
+However, Bitune can utilize different methods for updating the weights, including full model finetuning and other parameter-efficient techniques, as demonstrated in our ablations section.

-In summary, \methodname~is a method for improved instruction-tuning that learns a combination of causal and bidirectional features by applying two sets of lightweight PEFT methods to a pretrained model.